-During the year ended 31st December 2021, the Nomination Committee has reviewed the diversity of the Board.
 During the year under review, the Board has achieved the following measurable objectives:

-- 1. at least one-third of the Board is composed of independent non-executive Directors; - 2. at least one Director is a qualified accountant; - 3. at least one Director has relevant experience in the supporting services to sweetener business and sugar cane growing and sugar manufacturing industry; and - 4. at least one Director has relevant experience in finance
+- 1. at least one-third of the Board is composed of independent non-executive Directors; - 2. at least one Director is a qualified accountant; - 3. at least one Director has relevant experience in the supporting services to sweetener business and sugar cane growing and sugar manufacturing industry; and - 4. at least one Director has relevant experience in finance.